:: Performance Tuning Challenges ::

 Zimbra 8.8 Performance Tip #1: Initial Build Instance and Disk Optimization

 The second way to save on disk space (an disk space costs) is to leverage an S3 storage repository for Secondary mail volumes (Hierarchical Storage Management), using the new HSM-NG module in Zimbra 8.8.
 HSM is a feature that enables you to move mail blobs and other objects older than a certain number of days off to a different storage frame.
 Historically, ISPs and hosting providers used this to move older mail blobs off of expensive, high-performance primary SSD SAN storage to older, SATA spinning disk storage.
-Older mail blobs involve only write operations (after the initial move), so this was, and remains, a great way to leverage lower cost storage without compromising performance.
-On Amazon, S3 storage is incredibly inexpensive already, so using this feature when hosting on AWS (or on-premises if you have an S3-capable storage appliance) is the reason why, in our example above, we have a 2TB mailstore but only 500GB of local disk.
+Older mail blobs, after the initial move, are infrequently accessed, so this was, and remains, a great way to leverage lower cost storage without compromising performance.
+On Amazon, S3 storage is incredibly inexpensive already, so using this feature when hosting on AWS enables you to avoid paying for an expensive large GP2 disk for /opt.
 The HSM-NG module also supports S3-IA (Infrequent Access) for emails with attachments, lowering your storage costs even further.

 Zimbra 8.8 Performance Tip #2: MariaDB Tuning